NikhilKukrety/coreskills_selenium/README.md

 Foundation for Selenium Test Automation.
-Read and go through each and every class to learn the prinicples.
+Read and go through each and every class to learn the principles.